You are not required or obligated to love anyone who deliberately uses or abuses you;

 In pondering this question, I also remembered what happened just the night before, as I was lying in the bed about to go sleep and thinking over my day.
 That night, as I lie there, I heard the sound of a bad car accident on the road below and outside my window.
 After it happened, I also heard the faint cry of a woman.
 As I got up to look out the window, there were soon many police cars swarming the area.
-I imagined, for those persons involved in that accident (on both sides of the equation), that in that moment they were experiencing life as very painful.
+I imagined, for those persons involved in that accident (on both sides of the equation), thought then of life as very painful.
 And, perhaps, each one was asking herself or himself, “Why me?”

 On other occasions, life can be sweet and gentle, especially if you have no fear of running out of money.
 Money can make life much more pleasant for all of us; so when a person is born into a family with money or prestige or power, he might feel good about life, and most of the time.
 Or, if somehow you hit the lottery; if you come upon some kind of good fortune and you are in a position where you do not lack money to pay for what you want and need, life can be sweet.
 Perhaps these monied persons, or the rich, believe that they deserve such things.

 By contrast, what happens when things seem to be going well, but then life changes abruptly, and you get some bad news, like your newborn is soon to die, or you are diagnosed with cancer, or you lose your primary source of income?
-Last year, in 2018, I was involved in an unexpected hit-and-run accident.
-The person who caused this accident was able to get away and leave three totaled cars behind, including my car and a car belonging to one of my loved ones (who was there merely there to help me).
-Getting through that life experience was very difficult.
-Similarly, I imagine that those who are enduring the General Motors-UAW strike are questioning life right about now.
-Going weeks with little to no pay is something that most of us would not want to volunteer for, at least not willingly (by the way, it makes me sad to see that the national media sites are spending so little time reporting on such an important strike), and definitely not without other concessions in place.
+In 2018, I was involved in an unexpected hit-and-run accident.
+The person who caused this accident managed to get away and leave three totaled cars behind, including my car and a car belonging to one of my loved ones (who was there to help me).
+Getting through that situation was very difficult.
+Similarly, I imagine that those who endured the 2019 General Motors-UAW strike rightly questioned the fairness of life and work.
+Going weeks with little to no pay is something that most of us would not want to volunteer for, at least not willingly, and definitely not without other concessions in place.

 Life is constantly changing and causing us to reassess what we feel about ourselves, about others, about the places where we live and work, and about life in general.
 Because of life’s constant changing (e.g., evolution), are we to think that life is purposefully being “a teacher”?
-As much as we try to deny it, life is very unpredictable and uncontrollable (and truth be told, we do not have control over the people in our lives).
-Sometimes things work out, even when it did not seem like they would in the beginning.
-And, it doesn’t happen all the time, but what seems like a bad experience can turn into something very positive, and even very good.
-Personally, I have known some people who have endured some very difficult life circumstances, and I stand in awe of them and their ability to go on without much resentment and bitterness.
-Their courage always gives me strength and hope, and they have helped me to believe in the goodness of life, and in the goodness of human beings.
+As much as we try to deny it, life is very unpredictable and uncontrollable.
+And, no matter how much we may try, we do not have control over many of the events or the people in our lives.
+Sometimes, however, things work out in our favor, even when it did not seem like they would at one time or another.
+What seems like a bad experience can turn out to be something very positive, and even very good.
+Personally, I have known some people who have endured some very difficult life circumstances, and I stand in awe of them and their ability to take it all in stride (and without becoming super bitter and angry).
+These kind of people always give me strength and hope, and they have helped me to believe in the goodness of life, and in the goodness of human beings.

 So, is life gentle or full of pain and suffering?
 Moreover, is life a teacher?
-Well, only you can be the judge and perhaps the jury of what you experience in life.
-What we each think about life has so very much to do with the social construction of our lives as we know them (indeed, I am a social scientist!).
+Well, only you can answer these questions for yourself.
+What we each think about life has so very much to do with the social construction of our lives.
 In other words, we are largely products of our environments and the people around us.
-Therefore, if from your social world you learned that you could survive just about anything you put your mind to, or if you learned that life and most of the people in it were out to get you, then that will have some bearing on how you face the inevitable and evolutionary changes of life.
-So far, my approach to life has been informed by many philosophies, people, and experiences (including the ones I rejected, or by the ones who rejected me).
-In my book, it is definitely okay to reject ideas and philosophies when they no longer hold true for me.
-It is also okay to learn important life lessons when I am forced to face the rejection or betrayal of others.
-In writing this blog, I am hopeful that you will find the philosophies that make your life worth living.
+Therefore, if from your social world you were taught that you could survive just about anything you put your mind to; or, on the other hand, if you came to believe that life and most of the people in it have been out to get you, then those ideas or beliefs will have some bearing on how you face the inevitable and evolutionary changes of life.
+So far, my approach to life has been informed by many philosophies (beliefs), people, and experiences (including the ones I rejected, or by the ones who rejected me).
+And, there are a handful of ideas, philosophies, and even people that I have encountered in life that no longer work for me.
+Believing that life is mysteriously out there (like a human being) acting on my behalf is one such belief that no longer works for me.
+On the other hand, the quality of my life has and will have everything to do with how I respond, or not, to what is happening in my life, and in life overall.
+In writing this blog, I am hopeful that you will embrace the philosophies and even the people in your life that make it worth living (starting with yourself).
 Because, after all, what is the alternative?

 © 2019 annalise fonza, Ph.D.